Manslaughter

 Manslaughter is a term in common law for homicide considered less culpable than murder.
 The distinction between murder and manslaughter is sometimes said to have first been made by the ancient Athenian lawmaker Draco in the 7th century BC.

-The definition of manslaughter differs among legal jurisdictions.
+The definition of manslaughter differs among legal jurisdictions, however is generally differentiated from murder based on the state of mind of the defendant, with the level of culpability for manslaughter decided on the presence or lack of reasonableness and negligence in their actions.

 Types

 Voluntary

 In instances of voluntary manslaughter, the offender has intent to kill or seriously harm, but acted "in the moment" and under circumstances that could cause a reasonable person to become emotionally or mentally disturbed.
 Mitigating circumstances, such as when the defendant kills only with an intent to cause serious bodily harm, mitigate culpability.
 In some jurisdictions, voluntary manslaughter is a lesser included offense of murder.
 The traditional mitigating factor was provocation; however, others have been added in various jurisdictions.

 The most common type of voluntary manslaughter occurs when a defendant is provoked to commit homicide.
 This is sometimes described as a crime of passion.
 In most cases, the provocation must induce rage or anger in the defendant, although some cases have held that fright, terror, or desperation also suffice.